 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-High School diploma or GED.
+EDUCATION and/or EXPERIENCE: High School diploma or GED.
 Experience in Screen Printing required and a minimum of 2 years’ experience preferred.

 ATTENTION TO DETAILS: Ability to identify quality issues and comprehend and process details quickly.

 COMMUNICATION SKILLS: Ability to read and comprehend job tickets and specifications.
 Good verbal communication skills to communicate with co-workers.

 FLEXIBILITY: Willingness and interest to cross train in other departments when needed.